 Research Project Data

-Most project data is stored on dedicated project shares on secure network servers within RTI’s data center.
+Project data is stored on dedicated project shares on secure network servers within Europe or RTI’s data center or in approved cloud vendor platforms.
 Access to each project-specific share is controlled through a documented process with access and permission levels requested by the project leader on a need-to-know basis and then implemented by the RTI Office of Global Technology Services (GTS) system administrators.

 RTI Global Technology Services